rupadarshiray/rupadarshiray.github.io/content/academia/inculcation-all-of-mechanics.md

 "Classical field theory" as a course was COOKED up to teach QFT because any quantum theory is defined by a classical theory and then we quantize it

- quantization: ClassicalFT → QFT
+> quantization: ClassicalFT → QFT

-this is VERY UNPHYSICAL in a way, proper physics says we must have a THEORY OF EVERYTHING and then we may take some limits c → ∞ , ħ, G →0, etc to get "approximate" theories, BUT WE CAN'T HAVE SUCH THINGS,  so we just just do mathematically inspired stuff
+%%this is VERY UNPHYSICAL in a way, proper physics says we must have a THEORY OF EVERYTHING and then we may take some limits c → ∞ , ħ, G →0, etc to get "approximate" theories, BUT WE CAN'T HAVE SUCH THINGS,  so we just just do mathematically inspired stuff%%

 ## Doing the proper theory of Lagrangian fields

 so the actual content must be this

-- given you know vector bundles on smooth manifolds, we say field configuration bundles = some vector bundle on spacetime
+- given you know vector bundles on smooth manifolds, we say field configuration bundles $=$ some vector bundle on spacetime
-- this is what i call spacetime fields , now write a Lagrangian and study it, the spacetime be a semiriemannian manifold (not flat), then div of stress energy tensor= 0 doesn't imply global conservation laws, we must have Killing vector fields (I'VE NOT STUDIED THIS WELL YET FORGIVE ME IF IT'S KINDA OFF)
+- this is what i call spacetime fields , now write a Lagrangian and study it, the spacetime be a semi-Riemannian manifold (not flat), then div of stress energy tensor= 0 doesn't imply global conservation laws, we must have Killing vector fields %%(I'VE NOT STUDIED THIS WELL YET FORGIVE ME IF IT'S KINDA OFF)%%
-- you might have use the representation Spin(n) → SO(n), which allows you to define spin bundle where Spin(n) bundles
+- you might have use the representation $Spin(n) → SO(n)$, which allows you to define spin bundle where $Spin(n)$ bundles

-spin geometry:= study of dirac operators on such bundles
+spin geometry $:=$ study of dirac operators on such bundles

 ## Doing the proper theory of gauge fields

 > gauge fields DO NOT happen on spacetime! (that is, the field's domain isn't the spacetime manifold)

 - http://nicf.net/articles/classical-em/

+The following books are okay:

 - Gregory L. Naber - Topology, Geometry and Gauge fields - two volumes
 - Mikio Nakahara - Geometry, topology, and physics